Vianney-Gln/Vianney-Gln/README.md

 <h3 align="left">About me:</h3>
 <p align="left">
-  after 11 years working in transport logistics, I took a turn in my professional career by deciding to turn to the profession of web developer.</br>
+  After 11 years working in transport logistics, I took a turn in my professional career by deciding to turn to the profession of web developer.</br>
+  More than a year ago I started learning this profession on my own, starting with html, css, javascript, php, and mysql.
 </p>

 <h3 align="left">Languages and Tools:</h3>